Lillith13/CannaCafe/README.md

 - Past Orders
   ![Orders](assets/UserProfile/PastOrders.png)

 This is is just scratching the surface, there is more to explore and much much more to come.
-In the mean time, the most current stable version is running [HERE](cannacafe.onrender.com) for you to test out 😊
+In the meantime, the most current stable version is running [HERE](https://cannacafe.onrender.com) for you to test out 😊

 ## Documetation